The Symptoms and Causes of—and Cures for—an Afternoon Slump

 - Do Isometric Exercises: By tensing a muscle and holding it, you encourage blood flow.
 Try tensing your biceps, holding for 5 to 10 seconds, and then releasing.
 You can do the same with your calves, thighs, chest, stomach, and glutes.

-- Have a Healthy Snack: Munch on something that combines protein, fiber, and complex carbohydrates (such as whole-grain crackers or raw vegetables) to raise your blood sugar levels and keep them up.
+- Have a Healthy Snack: Munch on something that combines fiber and complex carbohydrates—such as whole-grain crackers or raw vegetables—to raise your blood sugar levels and keep them up.

 - Stay Active: Even short bursts of activity can keep you alert and boost your fitness.
-If you're in an office, instead of emailing or calling colleagues, get up and walk to a colleague's desk to ask a question face to face.
-If you're home, visit a next-door neighbor (even if it's to borrow a cup of sugar).
-The change of scenery alone will be a pick-me-up.
+If you're in an office, instead of emailing or calling a colleague, get up and walk to their desk to ask a question face-to-face.
+If you're home, take a short walk.
+The little bit of movement will do you good.

-- Be Social: Organize your time, so you engage with others during those peek slump times when your concentration and energy are waning.
+- Be Social: Organize your time so you engage with others during those peek slump times when your concentration and energy are waning.
 We are social animals, and interactions always rev us up.
-But make sure it’s an interesting, interactive activity.
-Sitting in a room listening to someone else drone on and on will just send you snoozing.
+But make sure it’s an interesting interaction.
+Sitting in a meeting listening to someone else drone on and on may make you inclined to snooze.

-- Brush your Teeth: Or try mouthwash.
-Doing something that activates your senses can wake you up
+- Brush Your Teeth: Or rinse with mouthwash.
+Doing something that activates your senses can wake you up.

-- Engage in Mindful Meditation: There are all kinds of mediation (TM, or transcendental meditation, being the most popular one).
-Meditation requires no more than 15 to 20 minutes of sitting quietly and focusing on yourself and your breathing.
-Meditation will not only declutter your mind but leave you energized.
+- Engage in Mindful Meditation: Meditation requires no more than 15 to 20 minutes of sitting quietly and focusing on yourself and your breathing.
+Meditation will not only declutter your mind; it will also leave you energized.